AitchisonLab/perox-per-cell/README.txt

 4) If needed, edit the values for parameters in the GUI
 	- The first sets the sensitivity of peroxisome detection (lower is more sensitive).
 Default is 0.0064.
-	- The second sets the minimum size, in pixels, for a peroxisome to be counted.
+	- The second sets the minimum size, in pixels, for a segmented peroxisome to be counted.
 Default is 1.
 	- The third should be set to one less than the maximum possible pixel intensity value for the input image.
     	In other words, 2^(bit depth of input image) - 1.
 Default is 16383.
+	- The fourth sets the cell segmentation method to use.
+Default is YeastSpotter (validated on images of yeast).
+The alternative is CellPose (validated on various cell types).
+	- The fifth sets the minimum size, in pixels, for a segmented cell to be counted.
+Default is 1.

 5) Press Run

 6) The GUI will close and messages output by the program will appear in the command prompt.
 When the run